yzziizzy/gpuedit/DEVELOPMENT.md

 * Should not be able to delete the last line
 * Fix cursor position after undo
 * GUIManager should pop focus stack if focused control is deleted
+* Check all column usage for correct 1/0 basing

 == Low Priority ==
 * Optimize all buffer operations for minimal line renumbering
 * dlopen(): libpng, libalsa, libvorbis
 * Optimize Buffer_raw_GetLine starting point and direction
+* Skip List for BufferLines
+* Implement INCR selection handling for X